 You may also benefit from a deep cleaning if you have gaps between your gums and teeth where bacteria can fester.

-Unlike traditional x-rays, our Staten Island dentists won’t waste your precious time by sitting around waiting for the film to process because they use advanced digital x-ray technology.
-These x-rays are quick, non-intrusive, and produce substantially less radiation than traditional scans.
-They also allow multiple dentists or physicians, wherever they may be, to see the results within seconds.
+If you need x-rays, our Staten Island dentists won’t waste your precious time by sitting around waiting for the film to process.
+Instead, we use advanced digital x-ray technology at our family dental practice.
+These scans are quick, non-intrusive, and produce substantially less radiation than traditional x-rays.
+They also allow multiple dentists or physicians to see the results within seconds.

-If you’re missing a couple of teeth, our Staten Island dentists might recommend using a dental bridge.
+If you’re missing multiple teeth, our Staten Island dentists might recommend using a dental bridge.
 Bridges work by anchoring a single dental restoration to adjacent teeth, with support from your surrounding teeth.

-For patients missing more than a couple of teeth, we feature implant-supported bridges which will benefit your smile by providing optimal stability and strength while filling your smile.
+For patients missing more than a couple of teeth, we also feature implant-supported bridges that will benefit your smile by providing optimal stability and strength.

-Dental crowns are durable tooth-shaped shells that we can use to protect damaged teeth.
+Porcelain crowns are natural-looking, durable tooth-shaped shells that we can use to protect damaged teeth.
 This treatment restores the tooth’s shape, size, strength, and appearance, making it the ideal way to correct severely damaged or decayed teeth.
 Our dentists can also porcelain crowns for single-tooth dental implant restorations.

-Dentures are a traditional way to restore multiple teeth in your smile.
-They are a quick and painless option that allows you to smile, eat, and socialize with a complete set of teeth.
-We’ll customize your dentures, so they fit comfortably in your mouth.
+Dentures are a fast and affordable way to restore multiple teeth or a full arch.
+They’re a quick and painless option that allows you to eat, speak, and smile with confidence.
+Our Staten Island dentists will customize your dentures so they fit comfortably and blend in seamlessly with your smile.

-If you’re interested in a permanent solution, we offer implant-supported dentures which use the strength and stability of dental implants to secure a single dental prosthetic.
+If you’re interested in a permanent solution, we also offer implant-supported dentures which use the strength and stability of dental implants to secure a partial or full denture.

 Frequently Asked Questions